The Complete Guide to Building a Skill

 Qualitative Metrics

-- Users don't need to prompt Claude about next steps
+- Users don't need to prompt the agent about next steps

 - Workflows complete without user correction